 I wish he’d done that with the two people he brought on board originally.

 This lasted for about a month and I eventually closed my account with OnlineJobs and called my friend Eco.
 After talking for a few minutes, I told him about the challenges I was going through.

-He laughed at me for a while then promised he’d help with hiring software developers.
+He laughed at me for a while then promised he’d help with hiring PHP or Python software developers.
 In a few days, he brought someone for me to vet after vouching for his skills.

 We had a conversation where he grilled me about the project.
 I can’t tell you how happy I was because, in my past experience, people who don’t ask questions won’t deliver what you’re looking for.